 On top of that, with the first four points you can save a lot of money.

 The big surprise for me was: Bachelors die earlier.
+A social network lets you live longer.

 Life Expectancy Changes